God Can Use You

 If you want to read a great Bible story, take a moment to ponder Mark 5:1-20.
 It shows how Jesus and His disciples were out on the Sea of Galilee.
-They were headed in a southeasterly direction out of Capernaum.
+They were headed in a Southeasterly direction out of Capernaum.
 The disciples asked Jesus where they were heading and for what purpose.
-Jesus answer, “Oh, we’re heading toward the are of the ten Greek cities, the Decapolis.”
+Jesus answered, “Oh, we’re heading toward one of the ten Greek cities, the Decapolis.”

 The disciples asked, “What for?”

 He replied, “We’re going to get the message of the Kingdom out throughout that entire region.”